Nymphomania and Hypersexuality: Myths, Facts & Evolution

 "These days we don’t talk about nymphomania or satyriasis.
 Instead, we speak of sex addiction or hypersexuality."

-"Nymphomania and hypersexuality in women and men" is republished from the Wellcome Collection under a Creative Commons Attribution 4.0 International license (CC BY 4.0)
+"Nymphomania and hypersexuality in women and men" by Taryn Cain is republished from the Wellcome Collection under a Creative Commons Attribution 4.0 International license (CC BY 4.0).
+It has been edited and adapted by Brendan McDonald.

 author-img